JoyangAR/Wbot-Manager/README.md

 # Wbot-Manager
-A simple app to manage and organize your wbto bot.config file
+A simple app to manage and organize your wbot bot.config file